UA-ResearchComputing-HPC/hpc-documentation/docs/quick_start/accessing_compute/index.md

 r1u27n1  :[▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒] 100.0%
 ```

 Each line shows one compute node on the cluster you're connected to and how busy it currently is running jobs.
 By default, when you first log in you're connected to the Puma cluster.
 This is the largest and newest and generally provides the most in terms of computational resources.
-However, we have two other clusters available: Ocelote and ElGato, each with a good number of computational resources available and shorter wait times to access them.
+However, we have two other clusters available: Ocelote and El Gato, each with a good number of computational resources available and shorter wait times to access them.

 When you first connected to a login node in the previous section, your terminal should have displayed: